Somerset school board candidates focused on student matters, district progress

 In North Star’s race, appointed board member Lance Shawley is looking to keep his seat in this year’s election.

-The new school director was chosen for the spot after the passing of Bernard Carlson Jr. earlier this year.
+Shawley was chosen for the spot after the death of Bernard Carlson Jr. earlier this year.

-Shawley is a 2012 graduate of the district who volunteer coaches wrestling there and is interested in giving back to his community.
+Shawley is a 2012 graduate of the district who volunteers to coach wrestling there and is interested in giving back to his community.

 Thus far, his time among North Star’s school directors has been positive, he said, adding that the group has been friendly, accepting and helpful.